-Xos, active as Thor Trucks until 2019, is a Californian manufacturer of electric utility vehicles that had presented the prototype of an electric truck at the end of 2017 and was commissioned by UPS to develop an electric delivery truck in August 2018.
+Xos, active as Thor Trucks until 2019, is a Californian manufacturer of electric utility vehicles that presented the prototype of an electric truck at the end of 2017 and was commissioned by UPS to develop an electric delivery truck in August 2018.
 In August this year, FedEx ordered 120 electric trucks from Xos.
-These are to be deployed in California, New York, New Jersey, Massachusetts and Texas and delivered in the fourth quarter of 2021 and 2022.
+These will be deployed in California, New York, New Jersey, Massachusetts and Texas and delivered in the fourth quarter of 2021 and 2022.
 For its order, Merchants Fleet has ordered the Xos electric delivery truck called the Stepvan.

 – ADVERTISEMENT –